XRPLF/xrpl-dev-portal/content/references/rippled-api/ledger-data-formats/ledger-object-types/ledgerhashes.md

 (Not to be confused with the ["ledger hash" string data type][Hash], which uniquely identifies a ledger version.
 This section describes the `LedgerHashes` ledger object type.)

 The `LedgerHashes` object type contains a history of prior ledgers that led up to this ledger version, in the form of their hashes.
 Objects of this ledger type are modified automatically in the process of closing a ledger.
-(This is the only time the ledger's "state" tree is modified without a transaction or pseudo-transaction.)
+(This is one of the only times a ledger's state data is modified without a [transaction](transaction-basics.html) or [pseudo-transaction](pseudo-transaction-types.html).)
 The `LedgerHashes` objects exist to make it possible to look up a previous ledger's hash with only the current ledger version and at most one lookup of a previous ledger version.

 There are two kinds of `LedgerHashes` object.
 Both types have the same fields.
 Each ledger version contains: